Chart Color Schemes

 Age

-The median age in Cannon Valley is 38 years, which is slightly below Rest of Queensland's average of 41 but aligns with Australia's median age of 38 years.
+The median age in Cannon Valley is 38 years, slightly below Rest of Queensland's average of 41 but inline with Australia's median age of 38.
 The age group of 35-44 has a strong representation at 16.9%, compared to Rest of Queensland, while the 75-84 cohort is less prevalent at 2.9%.
-According to data from the post-2021 Census, the population aged 25 to 34 has increased from 11.2% to 14.5%.
-Conversely, the age group of 45 to 54 has decreased from 14.5% to 13.1%, and the 5 to 14 cohort has dropped from 16.7% to 15.3%.
-Population forecasts for the year 2041 indicate significant demographic changes in Cannon Valley, with the 25 to 34 age group projected to grow by 29%, reaching 286 people from the current 222.
-Conversely, the 5 to 14 and 15 to 24 cohorts are expected to experience population declines.
+Post-2021 Census data shows that the 25 to 34 age group grew from 11.2% to 14.5% of the population.
+Conversely, the 45 to 54 cohort declined from 14.5% to 13.1%, and the 5 to 14 group dropped from 16.7% to 15.3%.
+Population forecasts for 2041 indicate significant demographic changes in Cannon Valley.
+Leading this shift, the 25 to 34 age group is expected to grow by 29% (63 people), reaching 286 from 222.
+Conversely, the 5 to 14 and 15 to 24 cohorts are projected to experience population declines.